ahmedkhlief/Ninja/README.md

 ```
 # Usage

-Please check this article about Ninja and how to use it.
+Please check this article about Ninja and how to use it : https://shells.systems/introducing-ninja-c2-the-c2-built-for-stealth-red-team-operations/.

 # Todo